onicai/PoAIW/src/mAInerCreator/README.md

 # Type: #ShareService & #ShareAgent

 # Create a mAIner controller canister of type #ShareService
-dfx canister call mainer_creator_canister testCreateMainerControllerCanister '(variant {ShareService}, null)' NEW_MAINER_SHARE_SERVICE_CANISTER="yyyyy-...-cai"   # copy newCanisterId from printout
+dfx canister call mainer_creator_canister testCreateMainerControllerCanister '(record {mainerAgentCanisterType = variant {ShareService}, shareServiceCanisterAddress = null})'
+NEW_MAINER_SHARE_SERVICE_CANISTER="yyyyy-...-cai"   # copy newCanisterId from printout

 # Create one or more llm canisters for use by the just created mAIner ShareService canister